MichaelCurrin/scroll-and-scrape/README.md

 This application uses Python and the browser (controlled through Selenium) to load a page and scrape the contents and save the data.
 The approach here loads the DOM (not possible when using plain HTTP request) and also adds in waiting and scrolling logic so that dynamic elements can be pulled in.

-This project is aimed at scraping Tweets in a feed, where scrolling is needed to load more.
-Also, the Twitter Search API has a limit of up to a week, so by using the browser we can get older tweets.
+This project is aimed at scraping Tweets on a search, where scrolling is needed to load more.
+It could be used for a user timeline though.

-## Requirements

-- Python >= 3.6

 ## Background